 a-n at 40

 London-based Norwegian artist Maria Hatling was selected from an open call to a-n members to create the celebratory 40th anniversary logo.
 Complementing the celebrations, this year a-n’s membership offer also includes the opportunity for members to apply for one of five Artist Bursaries in partnership with Liverpool Biennial.
-We will also launch a new legal service, giving members access to a free legal and tax helpline, resources and workshops.
+We have also launched a new legal service, giving members access to a free legal and tax helpline, resources and workshops.

 Not yet a member?
 Find out more and join a-n today